ziyu0303/p8105_hw6_zc2555/HW6.md

     ## $wtgain
     ## [1] 0

-The birth\_df is the cleaned dataset.
+The birth\_df is the cleaned dataset and has no missing data.

 -   Fit a regression model